 Back in 2001, when I first started teaching French & Spanish, there was not a single book that I truly liked.
 The grammar was either poorly explained or too detailed.
 Vocabulary was outdated and all the most useful idiomatic expressions were simply absent from all books.
 Too many books even contained mistakes that teachers blindly reproduced.
 Traditional classroom teachers don’t put much emphasis on pronunciation, which is crucial in languages such as French & Mandarin.

 This is why I created my own French method: a one-of-a-kind method with very different explanations from what you will see in any textbook.
 Most explanations are too vague if not inaccurate.
 All our lessons include many examples that illustrate the use of each new concept in as many ways as possible, using pictures, colors and different fonts so that the different parts of a sentence stand out clearly, making it easy to understand.
-After teaching homeschoolers on Skype for a few years, we finally switched to Electa, a fantastic virtual classroom that has allowed me to adapt my method to online classes.
+After teaching homeschoolers on Skype for a few years, we finally switched to Zoom, which has enabled us to bring online learning to a whole other level.

 This approach, which has been working for all our students in French, and it will be reproduced in Spanish.
 Our team of outstanding linguists has put together an incredible method along with other learning tools which are made available to students through Moodle, a very convenient learning platform where teachers can give the links to the students’ recorded webinars, add more learning material (written, video & audio), give homework, and share documents, thoughts & ideas.
 We are excited to have more new students join our school every semester, and we look forward to helping your children speak a new language.